Apply Now

 While performing the duties of this job, the employee is occasionally required to stand, walk, sit, push, lift, haul, pull, reach, carry, grasp, squat or stoop, bend and twist the body while performing essential duties, use hands to operate controls, reach with hands and arms, climb stairs, talk or hear.
 Reasonable accommodations may be made to enable individuals with disabilities to perform the essential functions.

-Applicants will need to submit an application which is available online at www.noc.edu/staff, a letter of application, a resume, Official college transcripts, and three letters of professional recommendation to Northern Oklahoma College, Human Resources, P.O.
-Box 310, Tonkawa, OK 74653.
+Applicants will need to submit an NOC application which is available online at www.noc.edu/staff, a letter of application, a resume, official college transcripts, and three references with name, job title, professional relationship, phone number, address and email address to Northern Oklahoma College, Human Resources, P.O.
+Box 310, Tonkawa, OK 74653 or complete application packets can be emailed to human.resources@noc.edu.
 EOE

 SUMMARY: